dairelgroup/dairelgroup.github.io/projects.md

 Digital Humanities with Deep Learning and NLP
 Internally funded project at the University of Wolverhampton

+**LASER**
+Large Language Models for Academic Search and Retrieval
+Internally funded PhD project at the University of Wolverhampton

 # Selected Past Projects
 **[SOLVD](https://www.wlv.ac.uk/business-services/project-legacy-page/solvd/)**
 Digital Technologies for SMEs in Telford & Wrekin and Shropshire